-► De-center whiteness in archival practice.
+- ► De-center whiteness in archival practice.
 Name it.
 Uncover it.
 Discuss it.
+Address it. - ► Intervene when you see whiteness perpetuated as a neutral default or assumption. - ► Make your anti-racist values known and hold institutions accountable for the white supremacist values they perpetuate. - ► Stop perpetuating the myth of archival neutrality.

+People assume I behave "professionally" because of my race.

+I can be sure funders will see the value of my collections rather than designate them as "niche."

+- ► Question assumptions about ► Communicate to funding professionalism.
+Think critically agencies and allocators that their about when those assumptions funding priorities often favor mask white supremacist values. whiteness at the expense of people ► Interrupt colleagues and users of color. - when they say racist things. ► Disrupt white supremacist ► Practice a phrase to have in your thinking when you serve on review back pocket (such as "that's racist!" panels and making budgetary or "would you say that about a decisions. ► Uncover the whiteness of white person?") to disrupt racist - supposedly "universal" projects that do get funding.
+Name it.
+Discuss it.
 Address it.

-► Intervene when you see whiteness perpetuated as a neutral default or assumption.

-► Make your anti-racist values known and hold institutions accountable for the white supremacist values they perpetuate.

-► Stop perpetuating the myth of archival neutrality.

-my race.

-► Question assumptions about professionalism.
-Think critically about when those assumptions mask white supremacist values. ▶ Interrupt colleagues and users when they say racist things. ▶ Practice a phrase to have in your back pocket (such as "that's racist!" or "would you say that about a white person?") to disrupt racist comments.